Open Dental Analytics Glossary

 Dentist slang and KPIs, in plain English.

-Every term Root Data uses — from DSO and NP show rate to net collections — defined the way an operator actually thinks about them.
+Every term Root Data uses — from Open Dental analytics and Dentrix/Eaglesoft roadmap to net collections — defined the way an operator actually thinks about them.

 Business Structure